 We are committed to providing timely and accurate information about the Company, its business and financial results to investors and the public in compliance with all applicable laws and regulations.
-Only designated spokespersons are authorized to communicate with the investment community and the media on behalf of the Company.
+Unauthorized disclosures are prohibited and only designated spokespersons are authorized to communicate with the investment community and the media about the Company.
 For additional information, you should refer to Waste Management's disclosure policy.